biosustain/pankb/README.md

 git clone --branch develop https://github.com/biosustain/pankb.git django_project
 cd django_project
 ```
+Then, you should choose one of two options for the DEV database.
+It can be deployed locally on your virtual machine or localhost or a remote MongoDB instance can be located on a cluster in the cloud service (e.g., Azure).

+#### 1. Development with a local database

 Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD, AI_ASSISTANT_APP_URL and optionally other fields):
 ```
 ## Do not put this file under version control!

-## Server type, where the web project is located
+## Server type, where the web project is located, values = ('dev' for the DEV server, 'prod' for the both PRE-PROD and PROD servers)
 PROJECT_SERVER = 'dev'

 ## MongoDB type.
 Only two possible values: